HyperviewHQ/hyperview_docs/documentation/asset-management/topics/asset-properties.rst

 =======
 Cooling
 =======
 These properties apply to locations and racks.
-It controls the behavior of the Delta-T calculation for racks that have linked temperature sensors.
+The Rack Delta-T Calculation Orientation property controls the behavior of the Delta-T calculation for racks that have linked temperature sensors.
 New racks will clone their parent location's setting.
 Users can override this value per rack or in bulk.

 =================
 Location settings